Global miners tipped to hoard cash for deals, projects

 UBS and Goldman Sachs estimate second-half writedowns could be around $5 billion.

-Rio Tinto is set to ditch an estimated $8 billion worth of aluminum assets, but has yet to outline whether it will seek trade buyers or float the assets as it frees up more capital for its thriving iron ore arm.
-Analysts say the aluminum business will post a second-half loss.
+Rio Tinto is set to ditch an estimated $8 billion worth of aluminium assets, but has yet to outline whether it will seek trade buyers or float the assets as it frees up more capital for its thriving iron ore arm.
+Analysts say the aluminium business will post a second-half loss.

 ANGLO-AMERICAN